 These days, people regularly look up information about businesses on Facebook, Twitter and Instagram, for different purposes.
 Google is still the overall leader in online search, there’s no doubt about that, but Google also knows that if it doesn’t act, if it doesn’t step in to stop the rising use of social tools for search queries, it will continue to lose out.

 Since the demise of Google+, Google has re-focused its efforts onto the platform where it already leads – search.
-Rather than trying to build a social alternative, Google has been working to add more social-platform like business tools directly into its search listings.
+Rather than trying to build a social alternative, Google has been working to add more social media-like platform business tools directly into its search listings.

-If you need some guidance or support in this area contact us at Infuse7.
+If you need some guidance or support in this area, we are totally ‘social media-like’ switched on so contact us at Infuse7.
 07757593840 or email@example.com